 One of Stanford University’s most remarkable staff members is senior researcher Dr. Jeff Zwiers.
-He works at the university’s Center to Support Excellence in Teaching, or CSET.
-He is also training teachers before they actually become active in the educational profession.
+He works at the university’s Center to Support Excellence in Teaching or CSET.
+He is also training teachers before they become active in the educational profession.

-For more than ten years, Dr. Zwiers has been working as an educational mentor in various school settings in urban areas where he focused on literacy development while creating academic education plans for students from diverse cultural and linguistic backgrounds.
+For more than ten years, Dr. Zwiers has been working as a teaching mentor in various school settings in urban areas where he focused on literacy development while creating academic education plans for students from diverse cultural and linguistic backgrounds.

 Jeff Zwiers additionally has trained educators for many years and has helped them develop and implement various professional teaching methods and to learn to work within educational teams that may apply collaborative educational cycles.